-Social Security considers autism and autism spectrum disorders as potentially disabling conditions.
-Autism can cause problems with social functioning.
-Autism affects your ability to communicate with others.
+Autism Disability Allowance, Social Security considers autism and autism spectrum disorders as potentially disabling conditions.
+Autism can cause problems with social functioning and affect your ability to communicate with others.
 You or your child may qualify for Social Security disability benefits for autism.

 Autism Disability Allowance for Adults and Children